Soham1712/Geospatial-Hot-Spot-Analysis/README.md

 # Geospatial-Hot-Spot-Analysis
+This project  focuses on **Spatial Hot Spot Analysis** using Apache Spark.
+It involves:

 1. **Hot Zone Analysis** - Performing a range join operation between a rectangle dataset and a point dataset to calculate the density of points within each rectangle.
 2. **Hot Cell Analysis** - Identifying statistically significant spatial hot spots using **Getis-Ord G-statistic** on a spatio-temporal big dataset.